 In most emerging and growth SaaS businesses, the focus is on cash flow and growth.
-The bookkeeping — and choice of accounting method — is many times left to whomever is sending the invoices and paying the bills.
+The bookkeeping — and choice of accounting method — is many times left to whoever is sending the invoices and paying the bills.

 And the method tends to be whichever is most accessible and least expensive.

-The Accounting for SaaS Companies Method
+Accounting for SaaS Companies

 However, for GAAP financial statements, the accrual method is the only approach.
 That means you accrue revenues for subscriptions and other services that are delivered over time, and you do the same for expenses such as rent, sales commissions, and service expenses delivered over time.

 Naturally, if you raise capital and your investors require an audit, you are going to be concerned with proper GAAP financial reporting.
 Most small and emerging businesses don’t, and therefore don’t typically concern themselves with GAAP financials.
 It is sometimes difficult to justify the overhead and expense of keeping your books using the accrual method, especially if you keep tax books using a cash method.

 But when it comes to accounting for SaaS companies, there really is a need.
 It’s called liquidity!
 It might be far off into the future, but it’s out there.
-Whether it’s through a merger, acquisition or if you’re one of the lucky ones to go public, the need is great.
+Whether it’s through a merger, acquisition, or if you’re one of the lucky ones to go public, the need is great.

 The company looking to acquire you produces GAAP financials.

-A corporation with revenues in excess of $5 million is typically required to report taxes using the accrual method, and since the big fish has investors, a board and is looking to get taken out by a larger fish, he produces GAAP financials.
+A corporation with revenues in excess of $5 million is typically required to report taxes using the accrual method, and since the big fish has investors and a Board, and is looking to get taken out by a larger fish, he produces GAAP financials.

-3 things to prepare for before acquisition conversations.
+3 things to prepare for before acquisition conversations: